Srujan35007/Fun-projects/README.md

 - Cannot enocode Audio.
 - Code: [4_double_fps.py](./4_double_fps.py)

-## 5. Scrape a website to get all the IP address ranges of all countries.
+## 5. Scrape a website to get all the IP address ranges of all countries. <br>
 - Scraped from [Website](https://lite.ip2location.com/ip-address-ranges-by-country)
 - Code: [5_scrape_for_ips.py](./5_scrape_for_ips.py)